Billionaire Profile

 1975

-Graduated from the University of Baltimore
+Graduated from University of Baltimore

-Earned a degree in accounting.
+Earned a Bachelor of Science in Accounting.

 1984